ExeClim/Isca/docs/source/modules/idealised_moist_phys.rst

 Humidity, Condensation and Convection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Four convection schemes, and the option of no convection, are currently available in Isca.
 The defaults are set so the user should actively select a scheme to use via one of the methods below.
-Large-scale condensation will be called following the convection scheme in all cases, unless ``DRY_CONV`` is selected.
+Large-scale condensation will be called following the convection scheme in all cases, unless ``DRY`` is selected.

 Method 1 (preferred)
 """"""""""""""""""""